motheblackcat/lk/README.md

 <img src="https://motheblackcat.github.io/assets/img/game.gif">

-You can test the current build here: https://motheblackcat.github.io
+You can test the current build in the releases.

-What was done:

-- Dynamic SWeapons UI
-- Dynamic selection of Sweapons (reflected on player and ui)
+Latest additions v1.0.0:

 - Switched to new 2D Lights
+- Dynamic selection of Sweapons + UI
+- Sweapons have life span (no more infinitely flying daggers)

 Upcoming Features / Improvements: